QEDHamburg/covid19/README.md

 run.m
 ```

-which executes all files, generates the plots and prints the results into the console.
+in Matlab.
+This will executes all files, generate the plots and print the results into the console.

 ## Reference